unraid/docs/docs/unraid-os/manual/shares.md

 ### Split level

-The split level setting tells unRAID how many folder levels are allowed to be created on multiple disks.
+The split level setting tells Unraid how many folder levels are allowed to be created on multiple disks.
 The split level can be used to ensure that the contents of a folder are kept on the same disk.
 The split level numbering starts with the user share being the top level and given the